-- Blog article on Ability Net: Everyone can SCULPT for Accessibility
+- Ability Net: Everyone can SCULPT for Accessibility

 - LEXDIS - SCULPT Strategy for accessible content creation

-SCULPT was part of the Global Accessibility Awareness Day from Government Digital Service on 21 May 2020.
-This event was an entire day of useful webinars dedicated to digital accessibility.
+- SCULPT formed part of the GOV.UK Global Accessibility Awareness Day from Government Digital Service on 21 May 2020.

 SCULPT has been shared at: